OleDakotaJoe/clonr/README.md

 This will create a copy of the above git repo on your local machine under the directory 'clonr-app'.
 The CLI will always install your project in your present working directory.
-After you run this command, any template variables that are configured in your .clonrrc file will be picked up by the engine, and you will be asked to provide input via the terminal.
+After you run this command, any template variables that are configured in your .clonr-config.yml file will be picked up by the engine, and you will be asked to provide input via the terminal.

 ## Configuring a project.

-To configure your project, simply place a file named `.clonrrc` into the root directory of the git repo.
+To configure your project, simply place a file named `.clonr-config.yml` into the root directory of the git repo.
+(NOTE: if you are using a `.clonrrc` file -- Congratulations!
+You were an early adopter! `.clonrrc` will still work, but I'd suggest upgrading :D.)

 Inside this yaml file you will need to provide the paths to the files which need to be processed, the name of the placeholder variables that you have provided in those files, and the questions which need to be asked to determine those variables.